-There is no evidence to date of any opportunity for the proposed management measures to better promote positive attitudes towards disabled people.
+There is no evidence to date of any opportunity for the proposed shellfish gathering management measures to better promote positive attitudes towards disabled people.
+This will be reviewed should any disability issues be brought to our attention in the responses to the call for evidence document as part of the public consultation.

-6. Does this proposed policy or decision provide an opportunity to actively increase the participation by disabled people in public life?
+Does this proposed policy or decision provide an opportunity to actively increase the participation by disabled people in public life?